What are the special features of FASERFIX concrete?

 FASERFIX concrete is:

 FASERFIX concrete is produced in a resource-conserving manner with defined processes at the HAURATON plant in Ötigheim.
-The main ingredients sand, gravel, water and cement are procured via short transport routes from local producers.
+The main ingredients of sand, gravel, water and cement are procured via short transport routes from local producers.
 The basalt fibres are extruded into filaments from melted raw material, in this case, natural volcanic rock.

 FASERFIX concrete is fully recyclable.
 The process of concrete quarrying is carried out by crushing and screening technologies.
 This results in aggregates that are reused in the construction industry, e.g. as secondary raw material in concrete production, in road construction or as a binder in oil spills.